“Got most of my work done here. If it wasn’t for the library I wouldn’t be passing.”Student Satisfaction Survey

 7-Digit College ID

 Your 7-digit College ID is how you connect to library resources from off-campus, plus how you can log into your Johnnie Mae Berry Library account.
 If you don’t know your Id number, you can look it up using the ID Verification form.
 Be sure to check the box to display your College ID with the results.

-Students can also find their 7-digit College ID on their registration statements, in MyCState’s My Services, while College employees will find it on their pay advice(s) as their Employee Id.
+Students can also find their 7-digit College ID in Self Services, while College employees will find it on their pay advice(s) as their Employee Id.